 Carmen Copper achieved 20 million safe manhours without a lost time incident on February 28, 2024.
-On May 28, 2024, executives and employees of Carmen Copper celebrated this milestone by taking part in a human mosaic at the MOP parking area.
+On May 28, 2024, Carmen Copper celebrated this milestone by taking part in a human mosaic at the Mine Open Pit (MOP) parking area.